bhavyasanoria01-lab/Store-Analysis-Using-Excel-Using-Pivot-Tables-and-Pivot-Charts-/README.md

 ##  🧹 Data Quality Issues Found and Fixed

--  Removed **5** columns that were not useful for analysis
-- Sorted dates that were in different data types
+- Removed 5 irrelevant columns, including Index, SKU, ship-city, ship-postalcode and ship-country.
+- Fixed date column, which had mixed data types — some dates stored as text, others as numbers
-- Removed **~20** rows with invalid quantity values
+- Removed ~20 rows with invalid values
+- Standardised the gender column, which had inconsistent entries like 'M', 'Men', 'W' — normalised to 'Men' and 'Women'
+- Checked and confirmed no duplicate order IDs existed

 ##  💡 Key Business Insights
 - **Women** account for **65%** of total orders compared to 35% for men.
-- The **Adults** age group is the most active buyers among the age groups.
+- The **Adults** age group is the most active buyers among the age groups, having **80%** of spending share.
-- Highest orders are from **Amazon, Myntra and Flipkart**.
+- Highest orders are from **Amazon, Myntra and Flipkart**, contributing to **80%** of total quantity ordered.
-- **Maharashtra, Karnataka and UP** are the top 3 states by orders.
+- **Maharashtra, Karnataka and UP** are the top 3 states by orders, contributing to approx 11,400 orders.

 ##  📊 Dashboard Preview

 ![Dashboard Page](https://github.com/bhavyasanoria01-lab/Store-Analysis-Using-Excel-Using-Pivot-Tables-and-Pivot-Charts-/blob/e568ac9714f9e0ee6b310f73d42326f2156beffd/Final%20Dashboard..png)

-##  📝 Conclusion
+## 🎯 Conclusion

 The store should target women in the **Adult** age group from **Maharashtra, Karnataka and UP** by giving discount coupons and offers on **Amazon, Myntra and Flipkart**.

 ## 📝 Learnings & Challenges
 The most valuable technical skill I learned in this project was working with Slicers in Excel and connecting them to multiple Pivot Charts simultaneously.
 Initially, each slicer was only controlling one chart.
 I later learned how to use the Report Connections feature in Excel to link a single slicer to all charts on the dashboard, making the entire dashboard interactive and dynamic.
-This taught me how a well connected dashboard should behave and one filter click should update every visual at once, not just one.
+This taught me how a well connected dashboard should behave.
+One filter click should update every visual at once, not just one.